Alejok28/experimentally/README.md

 ## Docs
 For the documentation I used `Docz`.
 This package allows you to see all documentation in a single page with basic usage examples for each components.
-To see the docs you must run the command `yarn docz:dev`.
+To see the docs you must run the command `yarn docz:dev` or visit [Experimentality docs](https://silly-darwin-3e4b7c.netlify.com).

 ## CI/CD
 To CICD I use CircleCI and Netlify.
 In the `config.yml` file is the step that runs the yarn script to deploy the app to Netlify.